 All financial members of the congregation are entitled to attend and vote at the Annual General Meeting, which is usually held in August or September.

-The congregation was originally and for most of its existence affiliated to the Orthodox stream of Judaism.
-However, the immigration to Tasmania during and after the Second World War of a number of Jews previously active in the Progressive movement eventually led to a change of affiliation.
+The congregation was originally and for most of its existence aligned with the Orthodox stream of Judaism.
+However, the immigration to Tasmania during and after the Second World War of a number of Jews previously active in the Progressive movement eventually led to a change in its character.

-Although the congregation now formally belongs to the Union for Progressive Judaism, we are committed to representing and welcoming as members adherents of all Jewish religious streams.
+Although the congregation is now affiliated to the Union for Progressive Judaism, we are committed to representing and welcoming as members adherents of all Jewish religious streams.
 In fact, we’re one of only two Jewish religious communities in Australia to embrace both Orthodox and Progressive members, and to offer services for both.

 If you’re interested in joining our congregation, we’d love to have you.
 You can find an application form and more information here.